stephengtuggy/SgtPoSh/README.md

 (Specific events and filesystem paths will vary.)

+## Get-FileSystemEvent.ps1

+Like Get-FileSystemAndOtherEvent.ps1, but includes only file system events, not events from the Windows Event Logs.

 ## MatchFilesFromTwoDirectoryTrees.ps1

 This script is useful for comparing the contents of two different directories, recursively.
 Depending on the parameters you pass in, you can see only the files that are the same, or only the files that are different, between the two locations.
 I find this useful when I have a directory that is an old backup copy of another directory, and I'm trying to figure out what I can delete from the backup copy.